Colonial Sri Lanka: Uncovering Ceylon’s Colombo capital

 War and re-construction

 Fort suffered badly during the country’s 25-year civil war, which ended in 2009 and left 100,000 people dead.
-In 1996 the Central Bank building on Janadhipathi Mawatha was destroyed by a Liberation Tigers of the Tamil Eelam (LTTE) suicide bomb attack and 120 people were killed in the blast.
+In 1996 the Central Bank building on Janadhipathi Mawatha was destroyed.

-With peace, Fort has been become a building site as old buildings are renovated and new modern structures erected.
+With peace, Fort has become a building site as old buildings are renovated and new modern structures erected.
 One of the first restoration projects was the Dutch Hospital, which like many other schemes in the city was carried out by the military.
 As you walk around Fort you’ll notice blocks that are used as military barracks, the bunk beds just visible through the windows and soldiers’ laundry hanging on the open shutters of upper floors.

 It was during the civil war years that the Grand Oriental Hotel fell into decline as guests got fed up with the endless checkpoints in this part of the city.
 And visitors never returned.
 But given the wave of investment and new luxury hotels opening in Fort (Ritz Carlton is building here), it can’t be long before this famous establishment also gets a makeover and is restored to its former glory.